 In 2021 alone, the U.S. experienced a record-breaking number of natural disasters, according to the National Oceanic and Atmospheric Administration, and the number of cyberactivity events exceeded prior years.
 To ensure that your office can continue business operations and protect client assets in the event of a disruption—whether it’s a fire, natural disaster, cybersecurity breach, or the unexpected disability or death of a key employee—developing a business resilience plan is critical.
 Below, we’ll discuss why your firm needs a comprehensive plan, as well as steps you can take to get started.

-Why You Need a Disaster Recovery Plan
+Why a Plan Is Important

 Clients.
 By building and implementing a plan, your firm will be able to meet the financial needs of clients in a timely fashion, no matter the situation.